modus-continens/docs/src/semantics/static.md

 - Datalog is expressive;
 - in Datalog, the generation of minimal proofs is decidable.

 Note that there is no fundamental connection between Datalog's expressive power and container builds.
 In fact, the expressiveness of the standard Datalog is not sufficient to conveniently express some natural build scenarios.
 For this reason, Modus supports two extensions, namely builtin predicates described in [Predicates](/library/predicates/README.md) and non-grounded variables.
 To realise these extensions, Modus uses a custom top-down Datalog solver for generating proofs.

-### Extensions
+### Non-Grounded Variables

-Modus extends Datalog with builtin predicates and non-grounded variables.
-To illustrate these extensions, consider the following build script:
+Modus extends Datalog with non-grounded variables.
+To illustrate this extension, consider the following build script:

 ```
 a(cflags) :-